jamiecaesar/securecrt-tools/README.rst

 Running The Scripts
 ===================
 There are 2 types of scripts in this repository:

 1) Scripts that interact with a single device, AFTER you have logged in manually (starts with 's\_'), and

 2) Scripts that interat with multiple devices, where the script performs the login action (starts with 'm\_')

-The run any of these scripts, you need to download the entire repo to your computer.
-You can either clone the repository or download an archive to extact on your machine.
+The run any of these scripts, you need to download the entire repository to your computer.
+You can either clone the repository or download an archive (.zip) to extact on your machine.
+You can place the directory anywhere on your machine that is convenient, but the directory structure of the repository must stay the same (i.e. all scripts must be executed from the repository directory.
+They will not work if either outside of the repository directory or from a sub-directory inside of it).

 Single Device Scripts
 *********************
 To run SINGLE device scripts, do the following:

-1) **AFTER** connecting to a device in SecureCRT, go to the *Scripts* menu and select "Run"
+1) **AFTER** connecting and logging into a device with SecureCRT, go to the *Scripts* menu and select "Run"

 2) Choose the script you want to run (that starts with 's\_')

 3) The script looks for your `settings.ini` file.
 If this file doesn't exist (and it won't the first time you run one of these scripts) the script will create the file.

 4) If the script produces an output, it will be saved in the directory specified in the `settings/settings.ini` file.
 If this diretory does not exist, you will be prompted to create it.
-You can modify this path to choose where the scripts save outputs.
+You can modify this path in the `settings.ini` file to change where the scripts save the output they produce.

 The output files are automatically named based on the hostname of the device connected to.
 This name is taken from the prompt of the device, so these scripts will work whether you are directly connected, or connected via a jumpbox or other intermediate device.